 - Submit the online application form by noon CDT (UTC-5) on 15 April.

 - You must submit at least one recommendation and documentation for entry exams (if applicable).

-Gustave E. Archie
+About Gustave (Gus) E Archie

 A native of Wisconsin, Archie earned an MS degree in mining engineering from the U. of Wisconsin in 1933 after receiving BS degrees in mining and electrical engineering.
 He joined Shell Oil Co. the following year as a Production Dept. trainee in the mid-continent area of the United States.
 After numerous field assignments, Archie was promoted to chief logging engineer with the Technical Services Div. in 1951 and to assistant manager of Production Technical Services in 1956.